Interactive Lecture Demonstration 13 – Ballpoint Pen Launcher

 Only the holder, case bottom and spring will be used in this experiment.
 Invert the ink holder and hold it vertically on the table.
 Place the spring on top of the inverted holder, and place the inverted case bottom on top of that.
 Press the case bottom down as far as it will go & release.
 The case bottom should be launched vertically to some height h above its launch point.
 Your goal in the following parts is to predict the height h.

-1) Determine the spring constant by pressing the bottom of the ink holder against the pan of a digital balance, pressing the pen case bottom down against the spring until the spring is just maximally compressed, and measuring the distance you compressed the spring.
+1) Determine the spring constant k by pressing the bottom of the ink holder against the pan of a digital balance, pressing the pen case bottom down against the spring until the spring is just maximally compressed, and measuring the distance you compressed the spring.
 Use an appropriate force diagram and net force equation to determine your value for k.
 Hints: a) what force does the scale tell you ? b) You should do a force diagram for the object on which that force acts.

 2) Use your value for k to determine the maximum height that the case bottom will reach.
 Use well-labeled diagrams to show initial position, final position, etc. of the case bottom.
 Hint: you do not need to break this problem into parts !
 Choose appropriate initial and final locations of your case bottom to make this problem as simple as possible.